Applemango-art/talk2pdf-multilingual/README.md

 ## 📚 Example Use Cases

 This project demonstrates how Generative AI can move beyond experimentation and deliver *real business and societal impact*.
-Below are some thoughtful and practical applications that show how such an AI assistant can enhance productivity, accessibility, and decision-making across domains:
+Below are some practical applications that show how such an AI assistant can enhance productivity, accessibility, and decision-making across domains:

 - 📄 **Interactive Research Companion:**
   Seamlessly study or summarize complex academic PDFs, extracting key insights and simplifying technical language for faster understanding.